 If an individual (black or yelloweye rockfish) is to be sacrificed, it will be subdued with a concussive blow to the top of the head and the following data will be collected:

-Sex will be verified and recorded.
+Sex will be verified via internal gonad examination and recorded.

-Weight will be determined to the nearest 0.01 kg and recorded.
+Whole fish body weight will be determined to the nearest 0.01 kg using a motion-calibrated scale and recorded.

 Gonad stage will be identified following methods of Westrheim (1975), described in Table 1, removed (see methods described in “Gonad Identification and Removal” section below), and recorded.